anshtyagi14/awseks/README.md

 3. Enter the desired username in the provided field, then click "Next" to continue.

 <img src="src/03.png"/>
 4. In the permissions section, choose "Attach policies directly."
-Search for "AdministrationAccess," select it, and then click "Next."
+Search for "AdministratorAccess," select it, and then click "Next."

 <img src="src/04.png"/>
 5. Review all the details for accuracy and click on "Create user" to finalize the process.